How to improve productivity with time batching

 - Set reminders or alerts that keep you on track with the set blocks of times you’ve established for task-related work.
-Over time, you eventually won’t need these reminders.
+Over time, you might delete these reminders.

 - Turn your devices to Do Not Disturb mode and close your open tabs to eliminate distractions.
 Close the door to your workspace or put on headphones to eliminate noise.

 - Share plans.
 If you work in an office setting or with a team, it’s important that you share that you’re experimenting with time batching with others so they know you’re working to cut down on interruptions and distractions.
 If you’re going to close your door and/or put on headphones, be clear with others that this is a signal that you’re in the middle of deep work and the conversation will need to wait.

 Time batching: make the most of your day